majestic53/libsono/readme.md

 __Prereq__: Building this project requires GNU and/or Clang compilers, Boost library, and Python headers.

-To build the project, simply run the command below in the projects root directory.
+To build the project, simply run the commands below in the projects root directory:

 ```
 make all               --- Build libraries and sonoctl